MinYaoJhu/R_for_Data_Science/Ch3_Workflow_basics.md

     What happens?
     How can you get to the same place using the menus?

-> it knits the file.
+> it shows the keyboard shortcut reference.

-> yes, use "Knit".
+> yes, you can find it in Tools/keyboard shortcuts help.

 4. Let's revisit an exercise from the @sec-ggsave.